 What I’m talking about here is the site with more than a few pages, where there is more than one layer of navigation and where there is a need for an archive of content and a desire for social sharing.
 The idea of a one-page website is to reduce clutter by only serving essential content.
 However, does this desire for simplification actually lead to greater user frustration because too much content has been removed and it makes sharing of content difficult?

 Initially one-page websites used a single page to dynamically load all pages at once and this allowed the user to scroll endlessly to view different sections of the site.
 However, increasingly such sites use CSS3 and AJAX to display navigation menus that take users directly to the section they are interested in.

 What are the benefits?

 Less is more is undoubtedly true sometimes, there is a danger that we present too much information to a user at any one time which can create cognitive overload.
-One-page sites reduce the amount of decisions users have to make and remove the need for complex navigation to direct visitors to specific pages.
+A one-page website reduces the number of decisions users have to make and remove the need for complex navigation to direct visitors to specific pages.

 Easier browsing & no dead-ends: